 - Plan ahead for times when you will need help after your baby is born.
 Many women get help from friends and family or they join a support group to talk to other breast-feeding mothers.

-- Buy breast-feeding equipment, such as a breast pump, breast pads, nipple cream, extra pillows, and nursing bras.
-You may be able to rent a breast pump from a hospital.
+- Buy breast-feeding equipment, such as breast pads, nipple cream, extra pillows, and nursing bras.
+Find out about breast pumps, too.

 How do you breast-feed?